openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 be done by adding the annotation `pipelinesascode.tekton.dev/cancel-in-progress:
 "true"` in the PipelineRun definition.

-This feature only works if the PipelineRun is in progress.
-If the PipelineRun has already completed or has been cancelled, it will be skipped.
-(For persistent settings, refer to the [max-keep-run annotation]({{< relref "/docs/guide/cleanups.md" >}}) instead.)
+This feature is effective only when the `PipelineRun` is in progress.
+If the `PipelineRun` has already completed or been cancelled, the cancellation will have no effect. (see the [max-keep-run annotation]({{< relref "/docs/guide/cleanups.md" >}}) instead to clean old `PipelineRuns`.)

+The cancellation only applies to `PipelineRuns` within the scope of the current `PullRequest` or the targeted branch for Push events.
+For example, if two `PullRequests` each have a `PipelineRun` with the same name and the cancel-in-progress annotation, only the `PipelineRun` in the specific PullRequest will be cancelled.
+This prevents interference between separate PullRequests.

-The cancellation occurs after the latest PipelineRun has been successfully created and started.
-This annotation cannot be used to ensure that only one PipelineRun is active at any time.
+The cancellation of the older `PipelineRuns` will be executed only after the latest `PipelineRun` has been created and started successfully.
+This annotation cannot guarantee that only one `PipelineRun` will be active at any given time.

-Currently, `cancel-in-progress` cannot be used in conjunction with [concurrency limit]({{< relref "/docs/guide/repositorycrd.md#concurrency" >}}).
+Currently, `cancel-in-progress` cannot be used in conjunction with the [concurrency limit]({{< relref "/docs/guide/repositorycrd.md#concurrency" >}}) setting.

 ### Cancelling a PipelineRun with a GitOps command